Mod Sun: Personal life

 Beginning in October 2018, Smith was in a polyamorous relationship with internet personality Tana Mongeau and actress Bella Thorne.
 After the throuple's breakup, he began a monogamous relationship with Thorne.
-Smith and Thorne became engaged, got married and then subsequently divorced, all within 15 months.
+Smith and Thorne became engaged, got married and then subsequently divorced, all within 15 months, though the marriage was not official, as they had exchanged vows with no legal paperwork present.
 In early 2020, he began a monogamous relationship with Mongeau, but they broke up by the end of the year.

+In early adulthood, Mod Sun was a heavy drug user, but quit in 2019 after he overdosed on a number of drugs and almost died.
+According to a 2023 interview with Spin magazine, Sun admitted to feeling guilty about his drug use and said, "One thing that'll make everything stop for you in life is walking around carrying shame.
+Every time I did a line of cocaine, I felt absolute shame.
+I knew in my heart I was like, 'This is going to kill me.'
+I had to eliminate that.
+It's like...I [had] my suitcase of trauma that I was carrying around every single day, and I traded that in for a toolbox to give me the tools to really bring my life to where I wanted to go."

 From 2021 to 2023, he was in a relationship with Canadian musician Avril Lavigne.
 They later got engaged in Paris in April 2022, but subsequently broke off the engagement on February 21, 2023.
-A spokesperson for Sun initially appeared surprised, saying “they were together and engaged as of 3 days ago when he left for tour so if anything has changed that's news to him.”
+A spokesperson for Sun initially appeared surprised, saying "they were together and engaged as of 3 days ago when he left for tour so if anything has changed that's news to him."
 Lavigne was photographed hugging rapper Tyga after the split, sparking rumors that the two were dating.
 On February 28, Sun confirmed the split, saying "In 1 week my entire life completely changed… I just know there's a plan for it all… I'll keep my head up + always listen to my heart, even when it feels broken.
 Being surrounded by love every night on tour has been an absolute blessing.
 I have the best friends in the entire world, thanks for always having my back.
 See you on stage."